Dilution Calculator

 How do I use the dilution calculator for a serial dilution?+

 In a serial dilution you repeat the same dilution step several times, so each tube is the previous one divided by the per-step factor.
-The total dilution is the per-step factor raised to the number of steps (DFโฟ).
+The total dilution is the per-step factor raised to the number of steps.

 How do I dilute a percent solution, like 70% alcohol to 10%?+

-This works for % v/v (like alcohol), % w/v (grams per 100 mL), and % w/w, as long as both the stock and target use the same kind of percent.
+This works for % v/v like alcohol, % w/v meaning grams per 100 mL, and % w/w, as long as both the stock and target use the same kind of percent.

-A simple safeguard: write the units next to every number before you calculate.
+A simple safeguard is to write the units next to every number before you calculate.
 Our molarity dilution calculator helps standardise concentration units.

 Should I add acid to water or water to acid when diluting?+